milkcircle/milkcircle.github.io/_posts/2019-03-18-i-hear-your-thoughts.md

 Forever

 to form nothing more than
-You, which holds my soul together
+You,which holds my soul together
 with nothing less than
 your thoughts(i hear them soft
 i whisper them to my inner ears)